RANDOM SHOW BUSINESS THOUGHTS

 A bigger problem is that they retained the same awful director as last season, Nikki Parsons.
 She can never just let us see the dances and experience them as the studio audience does.
 She always does nauseating 360s, which are also confusing, and commits the worst offense ever for a dance show—she often cuts off their feet!!!
 That’s the most important part of them.
 They really need someone better next year.

-The one new thing that’s good about this season tis hat they occasionally have a funny actor guest, like the legendary Debbie Reynolds and last night’s Jesse Tyler Ferguson.
+The one new thing that’s good about this season is that they occasionally have a funny actor guest, like the legendary Debbie Reynolds and last night’s Jesse Tyler Ferguson.
 But, they kept saying that Jesse has been on Broadway, but neglected to tell us his credits.
 Big omission.

 –Update on The Voice: I forgot to put this in my original review of the Finale because this occurred during the Semis, and by the Finale, I was all about Javier.